go to DLTK's Homepage

 Pumpkin Book

-Thanks so much to Bethany for sharing this great idea for a pumpkin craft.
-If your little ones are a too young to help with carving a real pumpkin then here is a great alternative to keep them involved.
+Thanks so much to Bethany for sharing this great idea for a pumpkin book.
+If your little ones are a too young to help with carving a real pumpkin then here is a great option to keep them involved.

 Thank you Savannah!